A Comprehensive Protocol Stack for Quantum Networks with a Global Entanglement Module

-\para{Corrective Actions.} If a deviation from the desired performance targets is detected — for example, if the fidelity of generated entanglement pairs falls below the specified threshold — the Transport Layer may initiate corrective actions such as the following. \begin{itemize} \item Requesting the Distributed Entanglements and/or Swapping Layer to re-plan the entanglement generation strategy, such as selecting an alternative entanglement route, swapping tree, and/or adaptive execution strategy. \item Adjusting the fidelity or rate requirements of the request and triggering a corresponding update in the entanglement generation plan. \item Temporarily suspending the request to avoid wasting resources during unfavorable network conditions. \item Terminating the request if the performance cannot be recovered, and notifying the Application Layer of the failure. \end{itemize} To avoid premature reactions to transient fluctuations, the Execution Monitor only begins correction after a minimum observation window has passed, defined either by the number of samples (\(N_{\min}\)) or a minimum time duration (\(T_{\min}\)).
+\softpara{Corrective Actions.} If a deviation from performance targets is detected, e.g., fidelity falls below the threshold, the Transport Layer may initiate corrective actions such as: \begin{itemize} \item Requesting the Distributed Entanglements and/or Swapping Layer to re-plan the entanglement generation strategy, such as selecting an alternative entanglement route, swapping tree, and/or adaptive execution strategy. \item Adjusting the fidelity or rate requirements of the request and triggering a corresponding update in the entanglement generation plan. \item Temporarily suspending the request to avoid wasting resources during unfavorable network conditions. \item Terminating the request if the performance cannot be recovered, and notifying the Application Layer. \end{itemize} To avoid premature reactions to transient fluctuations, the Execution Monitor only begins correction after a minimum observation window has passed, defined either by the number of samples (\(N_{\min}\)) or a minimum time duration (\(T_{\min}\)).
 Additionally, a cool-down interval \(\Delta T\) is enforced between successive corrective actions to prevent overly frequent adaptations that could destabilize the system.